wdporter/i-am-that-vuepress/20-the-supreme-is-beyond-all/readme.md

 **Q:**&ensp;Yet so many <span data-tippy-content="[<em>Atman</em> + doërship is <em>jiva</em>.]
 The individual soul.
 According to <em>Vedanta</em>, <em>jiva</em> comes into beïng as a result of the false identification of the <em>atman</em> with body, senses and mind.">jiva</span>s get into bodies.
 Surely it cannot be some error of judgement.
 There must be a purpose.
 What could it be?

 **M:**&ensp;To know itself the self must be faced with its opposite — the non-self.
-Desire leads to experience.
-Experience leads to discrimination, detachment, self-knowledge — and liberation.
+Desire leads to experiënce.
+Experiënce leads to discrimination, detachment, self-knowledge — and liberation.
 And what is liberation after all?
 To know that you are beyond birth and death.
-By forgetting who you are and imagining yourself a mortal creature, you created so much trouble for yourself that you have to wake up, as from a bad dream.
+By forgetting who you are and imagining yourself a mortal creäture, you creäted so much trouble for yourself that you have to wake up, as from a bad dream.

 Inquiry also wakes you up.
 You need not wait for suffering — enquiry into happiness is better, for the mind is in harmony and peace.

-**Q:**&ensp;Who exactly is the ultimate experiencer — the Self or the Unknown?
+**Q:**&ensp;Who exactly is the ultimate experiëncer — the Self or the Unknown?

 **M:**&ensp;The Self, of course.